-Your coverage under the Virginia Sickness and Disability Program (VSDP) Long-Term Care Plan will end when you retire.
+If you are a state employee, your coverage under the Virginia Sickness and Disability Program (VSDP) Long-Term Care Plan will end when you retire.
 You can elect to continue your coverage, which will be retroactive to your last day of employment.
 You will pay the premiums.
 To continue your coverage, submit the Authorization of Coverage Retention for the Long Term Care Plan (VSDP or VLDP) (VRS-170) and Protection Against Unintentional Lapse of Long Term Care (VSDP or VLDP) (VRS-171) to illumifin Corp. within 60 days of your last day of employment.
 The forms are available at varetire.org/forms.
 This option is not available after 60 days.